-The District is expected to generate \$6,757,968 annually over a ten-year period with a maximum increase of five percent (5%) per year to be determined by the Owners' Association.
+The District is expected to generate \$71,773.05 annually over a five-year period with a maximum increase of five (5) percent per year to be determined by the Owners' Association.
 Any adjustment will be included in the Annual Planning Report submitted for Council consideration.
-The revenue will be utilized to fund the proposed District's improvements and activities that include, but are not limited to: Clean and Safe, Economic Development/Marketing and Management/City Fees/Delinquent Assessments.
+The revenue will be utilized to fund the proposed District's improvements and activities that include, but are not limited to: Beautification and Streetscape Improvements, District Identity/Marketing and Promotions, and Administration and Management.

-Improvements and activities are services which will be provided to supplement the services already provided by the City of Los Angeles and will not supplant City services.
+Improvements and activities are services that will be provided to supplement the services already provided by the City of Los Angeles and will not supplant City services.
 The Owners' Association may contract with third party vendors to perform and complete District improvements and activities and uphold to City and State regulations where applicable.
-The proposed improvements and activities are completely separate from the day to day operations of the City of Los Angeles and the City is not involved with selection of the Districts' vendors.
+The proposed improvements and activities are completely separate from the day-to-day operations of the City of Los Angeles and the City is not involved with selection of the Districts' vendors.